rlara-sarmiento/multi-betweenness-centrality/README.md

 ```c++
 ValuedSubset Max = G.maxBtCt(k);
 ```
 This function will return an object of type ValuedSubset which contains k elements and the value of its betweenness centrality.
-You can print the subset with
+You can print the subset with:
 ```c++
 Max.display().
 ```